If you've never followed George Soros, now is the time to reconsider.

 Here's a name

 General Steel's strategy has been to borrow money at modest interest rates and purchase controlling stakes in SOEs at massive discounts.
-That strategy is paying off -- overall sales grew more than 30% this past year.
+That strategy is paying off -- sales have nearly tripled over the past two years.

-The company's facilities are in prime locations to take advantage of growth plans -- for instance, one rebar plant General Steel acquired is located in Shaanxi Province.
+The company's facilities are in prime locations to take advantage of growth plans.
+For instance, one rebar plant that General Steel acquired is in Shaanxi Province.
 Since rebar is expensive to ship, and there are no competitors nearby, the company's competition is limited.

 So remember the advice of Soros and our Global Gains team for what may be the investment opportunity of our lifetimes: well-managed Chinese companies with motivated leadership, government backing, and access to capital.

-If you're looking for some more stock ideas, you can check out Nathan and Tim's favorite stocks from their travels to China, as well as our top 10 international stock ideas, free for the next 30 days.
+If you're looking for more stock ideas, you can check out Nathan's and Tim's favorite stocks from their travels to China, as well as their top 10 international stock ideas, free for the next 30 days.
 Just click here to get started.
 There's no obligation to subscribe.